Ironhack-FTWD-Berlin-August-2020/guides/project-2-deployment.md

    - Select **Read and write to any database** - User Privileges
    - Set the **Username** and **Password**
+   🚨🚨🚨 Note down the password and the username somewhere 🚨🚨🚨
    - Create New User

    <br>